MarkHoeber/tools-tech-syllabus/source/github.rst

 #. :xref:`GitHub Join`.

 #.
-Follow steps in |GitHub - Hello World|.
+Follow steps in :xref:`GitHub Hello World`.

-#. |GitHub - Setup|.
+#. :xref:`GitHub Setup`.

 In addition, go to :xref:`GitHub Issues` and introduce yourself and add your GitHub username in the appropriate threads.

 Extra Credit
 ***********************

-Explore the |GitHub Training| site.
+Explore the :xref:`GitHub Training` site.

 You do not need to know everything in the training for this course, but it will prove valuable in future jobs.